shksa/Yeezy/readme.md

     - **Prefix-expressions**
         - The first step to evaluating a prefix expression is to evaluate its operand and then use the result of this evaluation with the operator.
     - **Infix-expressions**
-        - There are 8 infix operators in Monkey.
+        - There are 8 infix operators in Yeezy.
 They can be divided into 2 groups, one produces integer values the other produces boolean values
     - **If-Else expression**
         - In the condition of the if expression, anything other than NULL and false are evaluated to TRUE.